nshkrdotcom/perimeter/docs/PERIMETER_gem_0001.md

   ## The Perimeter Philosophy

-  Perimeter implements the **"Defensive Boundary / Offensive Interior"** design pattern.
-This pattern advocates for strict, explicit data validation at the boundaries of your system, which in turn allows for more flexible, assertive, and dynamic code within those boundaries.
+  Perimeter implements the **"Defensive Perimeter / Offensive Interior"** design pattern.
+This pattern advocates for strict, explicit data validation at the perimeters of your system, which in turn allows for more flexible, assertive, and dynamic code within those perimeters.

   The core workflow is:
   1. **`use Perimeter`** to bring in the necessary tools.
   2. **`defcontract/2`** to define the expected shape of your data.
-  3. **`@guard/1`** to enforce that contract on a function boundary.
+  3. **`@guard/1`** to enforce that contract on a function perimeter.

   By adopting this pattern, you gain runtime type safety where it's most critical, without sacrificing the metaprogramming power and flexibility